 Muslims in Melbourne are part of the muslims of Australia.
 According to the 2001

 census Australia's Muslim population numbered 221 856, of which approximately

 72000 had been born in Australia.
 The Muslim

 community in Australia is ethnically and linguistically diverse, with more than 70

 Muslims in Melbourne enjoy the freedom of worship.
-Muslim religious life in Melbourne is
+Muslim religious life in

-campuses, workplaces and other venues.
+rooms at university campuses, workplaces and other venues.

 The best attended mosques in Melbourne are at Preston, Broadmeadows,

-There are five Islamic schools in Melbourne, established from the 1980s onwards: King
+There are five Islamic schools in Melbourne, established from the 1980s

-Darul Uloom College (Fawkner) and Illim College
+Islamic College (Werribee), Darul Uloom College (Fawkner) and Illim College

 Springvale and some are in Doncaster.
 Muslims in Melbourne live near mosques

 usually and wherever they can buy Halal food (butchery for instance).

 Islamic weekend schools operate in most mosques and Islamic centres.
-These weekend
+These

-of the dominant ethnic group in the area being taught.
+and the language of the dominant ethnic group in the area being taught.

 Melbourne is also host to Australia's first Islamic financial institution (the Muslim